-Ranthambore National Park, one of the largest and the most popular national parks in the Northern India, is the perfect synonym for the wildlife tourism in Rajasthan.
-Located in the Sawai Madhopur district of Rajasthan, Ranthambore is just 180 km away from Jaipur (being also the nearest airport to it) and 110 km from Kota.
-The nearest station from Ranthambore is Sawai Madhopur.
-Entering into the Ranthambore zone of an area of 392 sq km is an easy way to visualize tiger everywhere as it is known for the biggest tiger populations in India.
+Ranthambore National Park, one of the largest and the most popular national parks in North India, is one of the star attractions of wildlife tourism in Rajasthan.
+Located in the Sawai Madhopur district of Rajasthan, Ranthambore is located just 180 km away from Jaipur (with Jaipur International Airport being the nearest airport to it) and 110 km from Kota.
+The nearest railway station from Ranthambore is Sawai Madhopur.
+Ranthambore National Park is divided into 10 zones, out of which, zones 1-5 are best for tiger sightings.

-The park is best described as the perfect wildlife reserves in India to be best described as the "tiger friendly land" that proudly preserves the most recognized tigers in India which are called by their notable marks on their body and best identified through their ruling territory.
-The dense undergrowths bring the perfect backdrop to allow a creeping hunt of a tiger in the eternal arena.
-It is the only land in India where plenty of mother and cub tiger groups can be easily found.
+The park counted among the perfect wildlife reserves in India, and is best described as a tiger friendly land that proudly preserves the most famous tigers in India, which are identified by the distinguished marks on their body and ruling territory.
+The dense vegetation creates the best conditions for the tiger to stealthily hunt for his prey, and it is the only national park in India where plenty of tiger groups consisting of the mother and cub tiger can be found.

 The Ranthambore National Park is best known for the tiger population and is one of the perfect destinations in India to witness the majestic predators in the jungle living naturally.
 It is the only reserve in the region where the tigers can be easily witnessed at any point of time.
 This is the reason why the region is superbly famous for the tiger tours.